Reflections on Evil and the New Age Movement …

-I will soon be returning to my very personal and unfinished ponderings on Global Warming, Law, Valentin Tomberg and what the Holy Father has recently been saying which relates to all of that …
+I will soon return to my very personal musings on Global Warming, Law, Valentin Tomberg and what the Holy Father has recently been saying relating to all that …

 But first, an interlude.

-In addition to the intelligence and depth of these comments Aaron, Edwin, it is also just nice to get a sense of who is “out there”.
-We are grateful to see – via the wonders of internet technology – that an increasing number of folk are following this site, but we are especially grateful to those of you who venture forth to comment.
-If anyone else feels drawn to comment, please know your effort will be appreciated.
+In addition to the intelligence of these comments, it is also just good to get a sense of who is ‘out there’.
+We are grateful to see – via the wonders of internet technology – that an increasing number of folk follow this site, but we are especially grateful to those of you who venture forth to comment.

-Now, most recently Edwin, you have been emphasising the need for dialogue with the New Age movement.
+Now, most recently Edwin, you have emphasisied the need for dialogue with the New Age movement.
 Amen.
 And at the same time, you wrote:

 However, I concur when Edwin writes “New Age types tend to be very sensitive spiritually” and I find significant sincerity and conscientiousness amongst such folk.